 -

-As disruption becomes more unpredictable - from cyber incidents and sanctions to ESG non-compliance and third-tier failures - being proactive is no longer optional.
+As disruption becomes more unpredictable - from cyber incidents and sanctions to environmental and financial shocks - being proactive isn’t a luxury.
+It’s required for competitive advantage.

 Procurement is under pressure to deliver more with less - faster, smarter, and with greater accountability.
-But the complexity of supplier ecosystems is only growing.
+But supply ecosystems are more complex than ever, requiring risk-aware teams that can:

 -